DanielKnafel/Advanced-Programming-2-Anomaly-Inspection-Web-App/README.md

 ## Preinstallation for Developer
-IDE (we used Visual Studio Code) install npm install node.js
+IDE (we used Visual Studio Code) install npm (run ) install node.js 12 version or later

-## Quickstart: Installations Instructions And Running
+## Quickstart: Installations Instructions And Running System requirements:
-System requirements:
 web browser
+execution command: g++ -std=c++11 -pthread *.cpp or altenatevily use cmakelists .

 ## Links
 In our project we used MVC architecture in order to make everything work.